 Annie France vit, parente et travaille sur le territoire traditionnel non cédé Mi'kma’ki (Moncton, NB).

-She has since devoted her time to her practice and work as a freelance photographer and educator.
+She has since devoted her time to her practice and her work as a freelance photographer and educator.
 Her artistic work has earned her several notable distinctions; she has been a finalist on three occasions for the New Generation Photography Award and was awarded the bronze medal in photography at the VIIIe Jeux de la Francophonie in Abidjan, Ivory Coast.

 Annie France lives, mothers and creates on unceded Mi'kma'ki territory (Moncton, NB).